-Partial remission - The tumour shrinks to less than half its original size after treatment.
+Partial remission -.
 In people with leukaemia, this means that the proportion of blast cells in the marrow has been reduced following treatment, but not necessarily below 5%.
 There are still some leukaemic cells present.

 Pathologist - A doctor who specialises in the laboratory diagnosis of disease and how disease is affecting the organs of the body.